TZstatsADS/Spring2019-Proj1-hsw8080/doc/README.md

 Please run the text_preprocessing before the .rmd file

-You can just chose to open the html file through your github desktop.
+Please open the html file through https://htmlpreview.github.io/. (you just copy the https://github.com/TZstatsADS/Spring2019-Proj1-hsw8080/blob/master/doc/Stat5243_project1_happy_moment.html to the website to preview it)
-(it seems like I can not review my html file now )